Introduction from the Course Director

 On launching the course we will initially be recruiting full-time attendees who feel able to commit to the whole 7-day experience.
 However, we will be offering part-time places later in the booking process should there be space remaining.
 Please get in touch if you would like to register your interest in attending the course part-time, whether residential or non-residential.

 Please see the detailed information below for more specifics.
-If you have any questions, please don’t hesitate to contact me directly by email or telephone.
-An initial email enquiry is likely to be the most efficient, followed up by a phone call if necessary:
+If you have any questions, please don’t hesitate to use the contact form or telephone me directly.

 Phone: +(44) 1242 520 691 ex 5000